iLVL-Key/FFXI/gearswap/readme.md

 # FAQ #
 **Q:** Why am I crashing when I load one of your luas?
-**A:** You're missing the Text plugin.
+**A:** You're missing the Text addon.

 **Q:** Can I use these without the HUD?
 **A:** Yes, you can turn off the HUD by going into the Advanced Options in the file and changing ShowHUD to false, this will make it so it is not shown by default when you change job and load the file.
 You can also turn it on and off in the game by typing //hud.
-You MUST still have the Text plugin regardless.
+You MUST still have the Text addon regardless.

 **Q:** Can I request a feature or change, or report a bug?
 **A:** Abso-freakin-lutely.
 Message me @ Valefor.Keylesta on ffxiah.com